maheenmatin/WhereAmI/README.md

 ## Installation
-- Download only the file entitled "WhereAmI.jar" and the folder entitled "data".
-Create a new folder and store these as siblings in that folder.

-- Open a terminal at the newly created folder.
+**Requirements:**
+- Java 17 or above

+#### Option 1
+- Download the repository.
+Navigate to WhereAmI/WhereAmI and open a terminal.
 To start the game, type the following:

 ```
 	java -jar WhereAmI.jar
 ```

-**Requirements:**
-- Java 17 or above
+#### Option 2
+- Download the repository.
+Open WhereAmI/WhereAmI in an IDE and add lib/CityEngine.jar as a library (add to classpath).
+To start the game, run Master.Master

 ## Usage